BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

 ```

 ### Callback data
-For each message you can add some custom data and that data will be returned to bot in delivery report for that message.
+For each message, you can add some custom data and that data will be returned to bot in delivery report for that message.

 Send callback data: